cjus/node-neo4j-presentation/presentation/readme.md

 Neo4j has a declarative query language called Cypher.
 Cypher queries consist of statements that use patterns to specify paths within a graph.

-In Cypher a node is represented inside of parentheses and links are referred to by lines and square brackets.
+In Cypher syntax, a node is represented inside of parentheses and links are referred to by lines and square brackets.
 Node and link properties are specified using curly braces.

 For example: